dkvz/dorade-noframework-blog/README.md

 -> This broke other views because card-panel is used everywhere.
 I have to add another class specific to the articles and shorts list.

 ### TODO
-* scroll-behavior: smooth on the body element doesn't seem to work on Chromium 70.
-It works on Firefox.
-Maybe it has to be added to html element?
-Actually smooth scrolling doesn't work in my test codepen either.
+- [ ] When we go to home, make a search and go back to home, does the event listener on the search field get added twice?
+- [ ] Do I still need app.transitioning?
+- [ ] scroll-behavior: smooth - Check that it works on Chrome.
-* Completely ditch jQuery.
+- [ ] Completely ditch jQuery.
-* In reading mode (Firefox feature) the top level anchor links do not seem to work.
+- [ ] In reading mode (Firefox feature) the top level anchor links do not seem to work.
   * Actually reading mode doesn't really work either.
 It works when linked from the homepage, but doesn't work when you refresh the page.
-* In breves and articleCard I had to remove the quotes around "layout" and add them in the JS code because otherwise uglify would remove the quotes from the template.
+- [ ] In breves and articleCard I had to remove the quotes around "layout" and add them in the JS code because otherwise uglify would remove the quotes from the template.
 I don't know if that's a bug with Uglify or if I'm missing something.
   * This is probably due to minification -> I may have removed the quote-removal minification option: check if the quotes are present or not in articleCard.
-* Isn't there something better than using margin-left and margin-right to make my float elements no stick too close to the text?
-* To gototop button should be on the main template.
+- [ ] To gototop button should be on the main template.
 Just show it when required.
-* Add the unsupported browsers thingy.
+- [ ] Add the unsupported browsers thingy.
-* I need to test the infinite scrolling on a huge resolution.
+- [ ] I need to test the infinite scrolling on a huge resolution.
-* Pagejs requires html5 history api, I think it doesn't work on IE 8 (to check) - There is a polyfill.
-* What is the CSS style text-size-adjust?
+- [ ] What is the CSS style text-size-adjust?
-* List style is better but maybe could be better in articles.
-* Test on mobile and tablets, the infinite scrolling might not work on there.
+- [ ] Test on mobile and tablets, the infinite scrolling might not work on there.
-* Use the SASS CSS from materialize.
+- [ ] Use the SASS CSS from materialize.
 If I do that, I need to replace mentions to Roboto in my css file and replace that with the SASS variable used for the base font family.
-* I need to put my robot / IE loadmore button.
+- [ ] I need to put my robot / IE loadmore button.
-* Due do a bug I had to fix the version of webpack-dev-server to 2.9.7.
+- [ ] Due do a bug I had to fix the version of webpack-dev-server to 2.9.7.
 I might have to change that at some point, when a version superior to 2.10 is out.
-* The webpack config could be more homogeneous and cleaned up.
+- [ ] The webpack config could be more homogeneous and cleaned up.
-* I think app.previousArticle is now unused.
+- [ ] I think app.previousArticle is now unused.
 To check.
-* When the backend returns a 404 the jquery AJAX stuff always outputs a parse error as well.
+- [ ] When the backend returns a 404 the jquery AJAX stuff always outputs a parse error as well.
 I might have to still return content type json on my errors, or add a listener to ajax errors and prevent the output.
-* Theme color in the manifest.json is wrong.
+- [ ] Theme color in the manifest.json is wrong.
-* Add "exit page" callbacks in routing to unregister event listeners on some pages.
+- [ ] Add "exit page" callbacks in routing to unregister event listeners on some pages.
   * Removing nodes also GCs the listeners, but not very effectively on old IE versions (as in IE 8).
   * So this is very low priority.
     * I will never do this.
-* npm run dev doesn't work on windows.
+- [ ] npm run dev doesn't work on windows.
 I made another command: npm run dev-win.
 But that is more like a hack.
 I'm also not 100% sure it even works.
 Or if it doesn't set the env to dev forever after it ran once.

 ### Historical
 * Rework the navbar background.
 Try a jpg version without the transparency, make it smaller.